najtompkins/automated_card_game/README.md

 #### Refined Page Loading
 - **April 14, 2024**: Fixed bugs when navigating through the Streamlit application's pages and included navigation buttons at the top of the Introduction page for easy navigation on mobile interfaces.

+#### Refined Page Loading
+- **April 15, 2024**: Utilized dedicated Streamlit elements to enhance user navigation throughout the pages, as well as begun constructing the statistics dashboards in the "Stats Dashboard" page.
+Enhanced the charts in the "War Room" page by adding annotations and other elements.

+Fixed bugs when users would zoom in on the bar chart element of the "War Room" page, leaving data to be unreadable.

 ### Lessons Learned